leannecornish-ft/requestMultipleUrls/README.md

 # Installation

 Run: npm install to install dependencies.
+Dependencies are node-fetch, and chai & mocha (testing).